 MCT oil or coconut oil for your coffee?

 If you’re looking to put either MCT oil or coconut oil in your coffee then I’d go with pure MCT oil powder.
 Your body will metabolize the pure MCT oil quicker which will mean more energy available to you faster.
 This is another reason why Keto Elevate is superior to MCT oils since you can easily scoop the powder into your coffee.

 It’ll break your fast to have Bulletproof Coffee or having any coffee with butter, MCT, or coconut oil.
 So if you’re practicing Intermittent Fasting then it’s best to drink your coffee black or with a zero-calorie sweetener like stevia.

 But if taking MCTs in your coffee helps to keep you from eating then it’s going to be a lot better in the long run.
 It’ll also save you from a blood sugar and insulin spike that you’d get eating a typical breakfast.
-This can help you keep a “semi-fasted” state which is a lot better than eating a bagel for breakfast.
+This can help you keep a “semi-fasted” state, which is better than eating a bagel for breakfast.
 So it’ll be good in the long run if you’re able to wait until lunch for your first meal of the day.

 The Last Word

-At the end of the day, neither MCT oil or coconut oil is going to be a magic bullet for weight loss.
-I wouldn’t expect miracle level results when it comes to losing weight as there are many other more “bang for your buck” things you can do like focusing down on your diet and workout plan.
+At the end of the day, neither MCT oil nor coconut oil is going to be a magic bullet for weight loss.
+I wouldn’t expect miracle-level results when it comes to losing weight as there are many other more “bang for your buck” things you can do like focusing down on your diet and workout plan.

 So you can’t sit on the couch all day snacking on potato chips and expect to lose weight.
 Adding in MCTs to your daily health routine will undoubtedly enhance how much weight you lose but it’s no miracle (34).